aquasecurity/tfsec/CONTRIBUTING.md

 }
 ```

 An [S3 bucket object](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket_object) must live inside a [bucket](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket).
 It cannot exist without one.
 But often infrastructure is defined in multiple repositories.
 The definition for the `megabucket` bucket may exist in another repository.
-When `tfsec` scans the code above in isolation, it has to *imply* the existance of `megabucket` in order to build the provider hierarchy (`bucket CONTAINS object`).
+When `tfsec` scans the code above in isolation, it has to *imply* the existence of `megabucket` in order to build the provider hierarchy (`bucket CONTAINS object`).
 But we don't want to apply all of the security rules to this implied bucket, because it doesn't exist in the source template and we can't be sure of any of it's attributes. `tfsec` flags these implied resources as *unmanaged*, and rule logic will generally avoid checking attributes of these resources for this reason.

 ### :lock: Step 3: Add Rule Logic

 Rules are stored in the `rules/*` packages in defsec.
 They are organised in the same way as the `provider/*` packages: grouped together by provider and then service.
-Different resources are generally broken out into seperate files, but this is left to the judgement of the developer.
+Different resources are generally broken out into separate files, but this is left to the judgement of the developer.

 Each rule should include the following files: